Trump business empire under threat as New York fraud trial opens

 Under that kind of pressure, Trump -- who made his reputation and fortune as a real estate mogul in the 1980s and had promised to bring his cut-throat industry tactics to the Oval Office -- could eventually lose control over many of his company’s flagship properties, such as his 5th Avenue Trump Tower in Manhattan.

-According to New York Attorney General Letitia James, a Democrat, Trump's own apartment in that building is among the spaces that were fraudulently overvalued -- it was listed as three times bigger than its true size.
+According to Attorney General James, a Democrat, Trump’s own apartment in that building is among the spaces that were fraudulently overvalued -- it was listed as three times bigger than its true size.

 Another Manhattan building, at 40 Wall Street, was overvalued between $200-$300 million in financial disclosures, James alleges.